 Our award-winning RELAX Digital programme uses moving imagery and installations to distract and relax patients in waiting and treatment areas.
-To build on this, we continue to commission artists to work with immersive, virtual and mixed reality.
-These include virtual landscapes/skyscapes and projects that bring the outside world into our hospitals.
+We continue to commission artists to work with immersive, virtual and mixed reality.
+This includes virtual landscapes and skyscapes, AI immersive art and other projects that bring the outside world into our hospitals.

 We have collaborated with film artist Leon Ancliffe from Flix Films to create a series of bespoke VR footage that patients can view using a Virtual Reality headset.
 Scenes include Clapham Common, Kew Gardens, Richmond Park and a view from the Thames River.